akimd/bison/README-hacking.md

 Don't hesitate to leave a comment on the `#endif` (e.g., `#endif /* FOO */`), especially for long blocks.

-There is no conistency on `! defined` vs. `!defined`.
+There is no consistency on `! defined` vs. `!defined`.
 The day gnulib decides, we'll follow them.

 #### C/C++